RoodraKanwar/RoodraKanwar/README.md

 ### **Canadian Food Price Analysis**
 - Conducted an in-depth analysis of food price inflation in Canada (2017-2024) using Pandas & NumPy.
 - Created interactive visualizations and geo-maps using Plotly to highlight key inflation trends.

+---
+Feel free to explore my repositories and reach out if you'd like to collaborate on exciting projects or discuss AI, data science, or machine learning! 😊